pointerisnull/cfde/README.md

-# cf-desktop-environment
-Computer Friendly Desktop Environment
+# Computer Friendly Desktop Environment

 Includes my fork of suckless' dwm, st, and slstatus.
 Used to create a minimal desktop experience on linux.